analogdevicesinc/energy-metic-service/examples/readme.md

 ﻿# ADE9178 Example

-The example provided demonstrates how ADC samples can be collected using ADC service.
-First few samples collected are printed to the terminal.
+This example shows how to use the MetIC Service APIs to communicate with the ADE9178.
+It demonstrates register read and write operations, prints output to the terminal.

 ### Hardware Setup and Connections